iblai/ibl-edx-third-party-auth-app/README.md

     - Query string field name for post logout redirect from OP
     - Default: `redirect_uri`
 - `TPA_POST_LOGOUT_REDIRECT_URL = 'https://your.domain.com'`
-    - Url for post logout redirect from OP
+    - URL for post logout redirect from OP
     - Default: `current_site`
     - If set to `None`, then no redirect URI query string will be added to the end session endpoint